Insight Labs

 The Insight Labs is a pro bono strategy development platform for non-profit organizations, non-governmental organizations and government agencies.

-Methodology and Format
+Methodology and format

 An Insight Lab is a structured, three-hour strategy session for a non-profit organization, government agency or industry.
-Participants are corporate leaders from varied industries, representatives from the benefiting entities, "wildcard" participants (such as professional writers, artists, or scientists), and Insight Lab staff who moderate the discussion.
+Participants are corporate leaders from varied industries, representatives from the benefiting entities, "wildcard" participants (such as professional writers, artists, or scientists), and The Insight Labs staff who moderate the discussion.

 The Insight Labs staff choose participants from the creative, corporate and academic world for their strategic and creative thinking.
 These individuals are able to lend these skills to the issue addressed at the Lab without concern for the current limitations of the partner organization.
-Insight Lab Founder and Dean Jeff Leitner argues that including intelligent individuals who are not impacted directly by the outcome of the session allows for more creative solutions.
+The Insight Lab Founder and Dean Jeff Leitner argues that including intelligent individuals who are not impacted directly by the outcome of the session allows for more creative solutions.

 Background

 The prototype for Insight Labs was developed in summer 2006.
 In spring 2008, the format was refocused on philanthropic efforts.
 Jeff Leitner and co-founder and director, Howell J. Malham Jr., developed the current format in spring 2009.

 Jeff Leitner is founder and dean of Insight Labs.
 He holds degrees in Government from University of Texas and in Journalism from Ohio State University, and prior to co-founding Insight Labs worked as a reporter, a political campaign strategist, and public affairs strategist.